enanomapper/nmdataparser/README.md

 nmdataparser
 ============

-**nmdataparser** library implements a configurable parser for importing spreadsheet data  into the eNanoMapper internal data base representation (Ambit database).
-The main class GenericExcelParser  iterates *.xls and *.xlsx file returning a set of SubstanceRecords objects.
+Java library **nmdataparser** implements a configurable parser for importing spreadsheet data  into the eNanoMapper internal data base representation (deployed on top of Ambit database functionality).
+The main class GenericExcelParser  iterates *.xls and *.xlsx files returning a set of SubstanceRecords objects.
 The class is configured by means of JSON file.

 ##### Examples:
 - [JSON configuration](https://github.com/enanomapper/nmdataparser/blob/master/src/test/resources/net/enanomapper/parser/csv/ProteinCoronaTest1.json)